King of Jazz: Animated segment

 The film included the first Technicolor animated cartoon segment, by animators Walter Lantz (later famous for Woody Woodpecker and other characters) and Bill Nolan.
 In this cartoon, Whiteman is hunting "in darkest Africa", where he is chased by a lion which he soothes by playing a tune on a violin ("Music Hath Charms", played by Joe Venuti and Eddie Lang).
 After an elephant squirts water on a monkey in a tree, the monkey throws a coconut at the elephant.
 It misses and hits Whiteman on the head.
 The bump on his head forms into a crown.
 Master of Ceremonies Charles Irwin then remarks, "And that's how Paul Whiteman was crowned the King of Jazz."

+My Pal Paul, a cartoon promoting the film.

 One of the characters making a brief appearance in the cartoon is Oswald the Lucky Rabbit, the star of the Universal Studios animation department led by Lantz.
 A black-and-white sound cartoon featuring Oswald, titled My Pal Paul, also released in 1930 by Universal, promoted King of Jazz by including songs from the film and a cartoon Paul Whiteman character.

 Some of the scenes from the animated cartoon sequence would be later re-used for a later Walter Lantz Oswald Cartoon, Africa.